Kidz Bop: 2014 "Dream Big, Sing Loud" Tour

 The Kidz Bop Kids' nationwide tour promoted Kidz Bop 26 in over 40 cities in 2014.
 Major markets included New York, Los Angeles, Dallas, Chicago, Atlanta and more.
-The final stop of their 2014 tour was at Radio City Music Hall, where the Kidz Bop Kids performed live to open for the Radio City Christmas Spectacular.
+The final stop of their 2014 tour was at Radio City Music Hall, where the Kidz Bop Kids performed live to open for the Radio City Christmas.

 2015 "Make Some Noise" Tour

 The national live tour hit over 50 cities in 2015, including New York, Boston, Dallas, Washington, Nashville, Baltimore, Seattle and Los Angeles.
 The tour was sponsored by Build-A-Bear Workshop's Honey Girls.
 Audience members at the Kidz Bop tour saw a special preview of the Honey Girls' debut music video at each show.

 In August 2015, Kidz Bop announced that it was extending the "Make Some Noise" tour to include nine holiday performances.
 The holiday shows were added following the success of the "Make Some Noise" tour's spring and summer dates.